kiakeshmiri/process-runner/rfd/0-process-runner.md

 There are 2 scripts in this project

 1.	proto.sh generates proto definitions and GRPC calls
-2.	tls.sh generates server and client keys based on keys/csr.json and sign them
+2.	tls.sh generates server and client keys based on cfssl.json, client-csr.json and server-cli.json and sign them

 ## Building and Running the solution